Best Jordan Travel Tips

 How Long to Stay in Jordan

-If you want to really experience all the beauty a place has to offer, then seven days is actually the ideal amount of time needed.
-Anything less and it’s like sampling dessert without dinner – sure, your sweet tooth might be satisfied for awhile but that feeling won’t last!
+If you want to really experience all the beauty Jordan has to offer, then 7 days is actually the minimum amount of time needed.
+Anything less and it’s like sampling dessert without dinner!
+If you can stay 10 days in Jordan- that would be even better.

 Security in Jordan